 According to Global Market Insights, Inc., the construction equipment aftermarket is projected to exceed $30 billion by 2027.
 In other words, providers of parts and services can generate substantial additional revenue.
 Telematics data can drive a steady stream of maintenance and repair business.

 Heavy equipment telematics devices automate the collection of engine hours and usage hours, which OEMs and dealers can use to drive just-in-time preventive maintenance for customer-owned equipment.
-This data can be visualized in iOn or sent via application programming interface (API) into dedicated maintenance software.
+This data can be visualized in the CalAmp application or sent via application programming interface (API) into dedicated maintenance software.

-Preventive maintenance alerts configured in iOn notify both service providers and customers when maintenance is due and offer a smart way for dealers and OEMs to stay in front of their customers.
+Preventive maintenance alerts configured in the app notify both service providers and customers when maintenance is due and offer a smart way for dealers and OEMs to stay in front of their customers.

-Either in iOn or in integrated maintenance management software, service triggers can initiate a GPS location of the equipment so service technicians can find the asset faster, which results in better customer service.
+Either in the app or in integrated maintenance management software, service triggers can initiate a GPS location of the equipment so service technicians can find the asset faster, which results in better customer service.
 These triggers can even initiate a maintenance work order.